Bay Environmental Education Centre (Moreton Bay EEC) recognises that schools do not exist in isolation but are often a

 of the Wynnum Manly schools education alliance (WMsea) cluster to further students'

 Centre programs are delivered in partnership with a variety of groups, including scientists, government bodies, universities, local Indigenous Elders, Queensland Parks and Wildlife Service (QPWS), historical and wildlife groups.
-Expert community engagement that is effectively focused on student learning delivers powerful outcome and these partnerships add to the scope and authenticity of learning available for students.
+Expert community engagement that is effectively focused on student learning delivers powerful outcomes and these partnerships add to the scope and authenticity of learning available for students.

 Queensland Parks and Wildlife Service (QPWS)